This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 On top of that, you will get discounted entrance tickets to many of Hakone’s top attractions.

-For example, the entrance ticket to Hakone Open Air Museum costs 1,600 yen, however with Hakone Free Pass, you will be able to purchase it for 1,400 yen!
+For example, the entrance ticket to Hakone Open Air Museum costs 1,600 yen, however with Hakone Free Pass, you can purchase it for 1,400 yen!

-How Much Will You Save If You Buy the Pass
+How Much Will You Save If You Buy Hakone Free Pass

-I calculated that you can save approximately 1,000 yen by purchasing the pass instead of making individual purchases for each mode of transportation.
+I calculated that you can save over 1,000 yen by purchasing the pass instead of making individual purchases for each mode of transportation.

 There is another option of getting to Hakone from Shinjuku.
 It is via the Romancecar.

-Moreover, you save additional time since you do not need to transfer in Odawara and Romancecar will take you directly to Hakone-Yumoto Station.
+You save time when you travel on Romancecar since you do not need to transfer in Odawara.

 Besides the savings, I love the peace of mind of having an unlimited travel pass.